Privacy

 Social Media Applications.
 Our online Activities may permit the sharing of information between third party social media platforms (e.g., Facebook and LinkedIn), or allow you to use your social media platform credentials to log into and access our online Activities.
 These social media platforms may collect and use personal information regarding your use of our online Activities.
 Information you provide via a social media platform may be collected and used by the provider of that social media platform and subject to their privacy practices.
 We do not have control over, or responsibility for, those providers, or their use of your information.

-In some of our online Activities (e.g., newsletters), we and third-party providers operating on our behalf, may monitor recipient actions such as e-mail open rates through embedded links within the messages.
-If you wish to unsubscribe from receiving certain publications or from all KPMG communications, please visit the subscription Preference Center.
+In some of our online Activities (e.g., newsletters and marketing materials), we and third-party providers operating on our behalf, may monitor recipient actions such as e-mail open rates through embedded links within the messages.
+If you wish to unsubscribe from receiving certain publications or from all KPMG communications, a unique link to manage your preferences is available in the footer of our marketing messages.
+You may also opt out at any time by e-mailing us-optout@kpmg.com.

-Our online Activities may not recognize all web browser-based “Do Not Track” or opt-out preference signals such as the Global Privacy Control.
-You may be able to modify your Internet-enabled device’s web browser settings to block all cookies or to block “third-party” cookies.
-Cookies that we set on our online Activities are considered “first-party” cookies.
-More information about Global Privacy Controls is available here: https://globalprivacycontrol.org.
+Our online Activities may not recognize all web browser based “Do Not Track” signals.
+However, you may be able to modify your Internet-enabled device’s web browser settings to block all cookies or third-party cookies.

 KPMG understands the importance of protecting children's privacy.
 Our Activities are not intentionally designed for nor directed at children under the age of 18.
-It is our policy not to knowingly collect or maintain personal information about anyone under the age of 18, except as may be required by applicable law or professional standards, and where permission has been granted by a child’s parent or legal guardian.
+It is our policy not to knowingly collect or maintain personal information about anyone under the age of 18, except as may be required by applicable law or professional standards (e.g., for auditor independence checks), and where permission has been granted by a child’s parent or legal guardian (e.g., for benefits administration).

-We use the personal information we collect to enable you to engage in Activities; provide you with web-based and mobile applications; communicate with you; provide you with information about KPMG’s products and services; comply with applicable laws, regulations and/or professional standards, including for background checks for prospective clients, auditor independence, anti-money laundering and know-your-client checks; operate, maintain and enhance any of our Activities; and fulfill your specific requests.
+We may use the personal information we collect to: enable you to engage in Activities; provide you with web-based and mobile applications; communicate with you; provide you with information about KPMG’s products and services; comply with applicable laws, regulations, and/or professional standards, including for background checks for onboarding Firm Personnel and prospective clients, auditor independence, conflicts checks, anti-money laundering, and know-your-client checks; operate, maintain, and enhance any of our Activities; improve the delivery or quality of services or technology for KPMG and its clients through the use of technologies, such as artificial intelligence (including, but not limited to, machine learning), internal analytics, and benchmarking; and fulfill your specific requests.
 For example, if you send us a message requesting information about KPMG, we will use the contact information you provide, such as your e-mail address, and other personal information you provide, to respond to your request.
 If you send us a resume or curriculum vitae to apply online for a position with KPMG, we will use the personal information that you provide to match you with available KPMG job opportunities.

 IP addresses from which visitors appear to originate may be recorded for our IT security and system diagnostic purposes.
 This information may also be used to maintain and improve our Activities and to generate and analyze statistics about the Activities and your engagement.